 Administrative social influence is a principal tool for motivating employee behavior.
-We argue that professional employees' (e.g. doctors) compliance with administrative social influence will depend on the degree to which they identify with their profession and organization.
-We found that professional employees were most receptive to administrator social influence to adopt new work behavior when they strongly identified with the organization and weakly identified with the profession.
-In contrast, administrator social influence was actually counter-productive when professional employees strongly identified with the profession and weakly identified with the organization.
-(89 words)
+The authors argue that the compliance of professional employees (e.g., doctors) with administrative social influence will depend on the degree to which these employees identify with their profession and organization.
+Professional employees were found to be most receptive to administrator social influence to adopt new work behavior when they strongly identified with the organization and weakly identified with the profession.
+In contrast, administrator social influence was counterproductive when professional employees strongly identified with the profession and weakly identified with the organization.